sunnypilot/sunnypilot/README.md

 * Personal Hotspot - From your mobile device, or a dedicated hotspot from a cellular carrier.

 **Features:**
-* Vision-based Turn Control - Use vision path predictions to estimate the appropriate speed to drive through turns ahead - i.e., slowing down for curves
+* Vision-based Turn Speed Control (VTSC) - Use vision path predictions to estimate the appropriate speed to drive through turns ahead - i.e., slowing down for curves
-* Map-Data-based Turn Control - Use curvature information from map data to define speed limits to take turns ahead - i.e., slowing down for curves
+* Map-Data-based Turn Speed Control (MTSC) - Use curvature information from map data to define speed limits to take turns ahead - i.e., slowing down for curves
   * **Note: Require data connection**
-* Speed Limit Control - Use speed limit signs information from map data and car interface to automatically adapt cruise speed to road limits
+* Speed Limit Control (SLC) - Use speed limit signs information from map data and car interface to automatically adapt cruise speed to road limits
   * HKG only: Highway Driving Assist (HDA) status integration - on applicable HKG cars only
   * **Note: Require data connection**
     * Speed Limit Offset - When Speed Limit Control is enabled, set speed limit slightly higher than the actual speed limit for a more natural drive